alamincse/Learnphp/README.md

 # Learnphp
 Learnphp (Using php, mysql, html, css, bootstrap) Learnphp is a simple CMS like wordpress.
 If you are new in php, you can learn something how to make a CMS using php.
-This code is very prity, roobats and helpfull for learn yourself.
+This code is very pretty and helpful to learn yourself.

 INSTALL PROCESS
 ----------------